Call or Whatsapp at : +91 9319708247 or Email: dr.richa.katiyar@gmail.com

 Dear Dr. Richa,

 I feel that all my husbands semen flows out after intercourse.
 He got his speerm checked and there are no, He is azoo.
 How can i conceive?
-I amm very trobled. please reply.
+I am very trobled. please reply.

 Nazneen